-Results and discussion
+Results and Discussion

-Of the children (N = 133) participating in this experiment, 80 (60%) demonstrated selforienting behaviors (p=.5469, with a .60 probability threshold).
-As depicted in Table 1, the proportion of children self-referring in the US (88%), Canada (77%), Saint Lucia (58%), Peru (52%) and Grenada (51%) was not significantly less than we would expect with children at 20 months of age (all binomial tests, p>.05, with a .60 probability threshold).
-In comparison, none of the Fijian children self-referred (p=.004).
-As the children in our sample were older than those reported in previous studies (36-55 months compared to 20 months on average), we expected significantly more than 60% would self-refer.
-We therefore performed further post-hoc analyses using a one-tailed binomial test, setting the threshold at .88 to determine whether the probability distributions of children self-referencing in non-Western sites differed from that of American children.
+Of the children (N = 133) participating in this experiment, 80 (60%) demonstrated self-orienting behaviors (p = .5469, with a .60 probability threshold).
+As depicted in Table 1, the proportion of children self-referring in the United States (88%), Canada (77%), Saint Lucia (58%), Peru (52%), and Grenada (51%) was not significantly less than we would expect with children at 20 months of age (all binomial tests, p > .05, with a .60 probability threshold).
+In comparison, none of the Fijian children self-referred (p = .004).
+As the children in our sample were older than those reported in previous studies (36 to 55 months compared to 20 months on average), we expected significantly more than 60% would self-refer.
+We therefore performed further post hoc analyses using a onetailed binomial test, setting the threshold at .88 to determine whether the probability distributions of children self-referencing in non-Western sites differed from that of American children.
 Our null hypothesis was that children across cultures will not differ significantly from same-aged American children, using a .88 probability threshold.
-The analyses revealed that the proportion of children self-referring in Saint Lucia (p=.009), Peru (p<.001), Grenada (p<.001), and Fiji (p<.001), were significantly less than the proportion of children self referring in the US.
-Canada did not differ from the US (p=.198).
-These results point to significant cultural variations in spontaneous signs of MSR by three and four years of age, with 88% of children passing in the US and significantly fewer in Fiji, Peru, Grenada and Saint Lucia.
+The analyses revealed that the proportion of children self-referring in Saint Lucia (p = .009), Peru (p < .001), Grenada (p < .001), and Fiji (p < .001) were significantly less than the proportion of children self-referring in the United States.
+Canada did not differ from the United States (p = .198).
+These results point to significant cultural variations in spontaneous signs of MSR by 3 and 4 years of age, with 88% of children passing in the United States and significantly fewer in Fiji, Peru, Grenada, and Saint Lucia.